Tinram/Windows-Survival/README.md

 #### Survival snippets for development on Windows.

-#### Developing on Windows?
-No!
+#### Developing on Windows?! *No!*

-Despite every body cell screaming when in the vicinity of the maligned OS these days, unfortunately I am sometimes forced by on-site work to use Windows.
+Despite every body cell screaming in the vicinity of the decadent OS, unfortunately I am sometimes forced by on-site work to use Windows.

-The following is a quick reference of mostly common tips to make Windows usage somewhat more bearable.
+The following is my quick reference to ease the pain of Windows.

 ----